cdktf/cdktf-provider-okta/docs/policyRuleMfa.java.md

 - *Type:* java.lang.Number

-Policy Rule Priority, this attribute can be set to a valid priority.
+Rule priority.

-To avoid endless diff situation we error if an invalid priority is provided.
-API defaults it to the last (lowest) if not there.
+This attribute can be set to a valid priority.
+To avoid an endless diff situation an error is thrown if an invalid property is provided.
+The Okta API defaults to the last (lowest) if not provided.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/policy_rule_mfa#priority PolicyRuleMfa#priority}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/policy_rule_mfa#priority PolicyRuleMfa#priority}

 ---